 PALLETIZE FREIGHT: Affix freight to a pallet.
 Pallets help keep loose freight together to prevent shifting on the dock or in transit and allow for the safest and most effective handling of freight.

-PROTECT MATERIALS WITH CARDBOARD: Corrugated cardboard is a durable and strong material used shipping-freight protection due to its construction of high quality, air-dried paper in a flute or arched pattern layered between smooth sheets.
+PROTECT MATERIALS WITH CARDBOARD: Corrugated cardboard is a durable and strong material used for shipping-freight protection due to its construction of high-quality, air-dried paper in a flute or arched pattern layered between smooth sheets.
 Cardboard is highly customizable, cost-effective, and comes in many different shapes and strengths.
 Corrugated cardboard also serves as an effective resource to help stabilize vertically stacked freight or cartons is with as it protects the top, bottom, and middle layers of a shipment; it stabilizes palletized freight and eliminates shifting that can damage freight in transit; and it absorbs the impact of vibrations, protects against moisture, provides structural support, and prevents compression and bending.

-EDGE BOARDS, BAND & WRAP: Edge boards, bands, and plastic wrap are durable freight protection materials which can help enable shipments to be affixed securely to a pallet to stabilize freight, increase compression strength, and protect against external elements.
+EDGE BOARDS, BAND & WRAP: Edge boards, bands, and plastic wrap are durable freight protection materials that can help enable shipments to be affixed securely to a pallet to stabilize freight, increase compression strength, and protect against external elements.
 Use these freight protection materials to prevent freight from shifting when being transported on the dock or in transit in the trailer; secure aligned, column stacked packages, and corners precisely to retain full strength; and protect all surfaces – top, bottom, middle, and edges – of freight

 EDGE BOARDS INCREASE STRENGTH: Apply edge boards, also referred to as corner boards, to palletized freight.
 These angled pieces of materials which fit over the edges of boxes, crates, bundles, and other shipments prevent pressure from bands or other external impacts that can cause damage.
-They also help balance and tighten a shipment’s column stack structure; reduce damages by protecting corners; and increase overall compression strength of palletized freight.
+They also help balance and tighten a shipment’s column stack structure; reduce damages by protecting corners; and increase the overall compression strength of palletized freight.

 BANDS SECURE FREIGHT TO PALLET: Use quality bands to secure freight tightly to a pallet to help stabilize your shipment.
 Fasten the bands tightly around the edge boards and thread the band beneath the top deck boards of the pallet to help anchor the shipment to its pallet.
-Bands protect from shortages or losses by keeping loose shipments contained together; they stabilize cartons and materials on a pallet to prevent damage from shifting; and immobilize cartons within palletized freight to be more easily handled
+Bands protect from shortages or losses by keeping loose shipments contained together; they stabilize cartons and materials on a pallet to prevent damage from shifting, and immobilize cartons within palletized freight to be more easily handled

 SHRINK WRAP KEEPS FREIGHT TOGETHER: Shrink wrap your freight for additional protection from external elements so it can be delivered safely and in the same condition it was sent.
-This technique protects against weather damage and shields freight from fluctuating changes in temperatures; secures loose packages and helps anchor freight to its pallet; and can be used along with bands to tightly affix freight to a pallet to prevent the pallet from disconnecting from freight while being handled or transported.
+This technique protects against weather damage and shields freight from fluctuating changes in temperatures; secures loose packages and helps anchor freight to its pallet, and can be used along with bands to tightly affix freight to a pallet to prevent the pallet from disconnecting from freight while being handled or transported.

 Shrink wrap also helps adhere freight to a pallet.
 Tie shrink wrap to the pallet and begin wrapping your freight starting at the bottom of the pallet.
 Tightly wrap completely around the pallet at the bottom, then middle, then finish at the top.
 For the ultimate shrink wrap protection, double wrap freight in the opposite direction, also beginning at the bottom with shrink wrap tied to the pallet.